jayathri052/jayathri/README.md

 ## 🛠️ What's Inside

-- Basic programs (loops, conditionals, arrays)
+- Basic login,registration pages
-- Simple logic-building exercises
+- Simple html website.
-- Introductory projects in different languages (e.g., C, C++, Python, Java)
-- Console-based applications
-- Mini games or pattern programs

 > These programs reflect my early learning stages and are intended for educational and reference purposes.

 ## 💡 Purpose

 - Practice basic syntax and logic
-- Strengthen problem-solving skills
+- Strengthen basic html and css
 - Serve as a resource for beginners starting out in programming